viclang/anonymacy/README.md

 # MaskPipe
 MaskPipe is a modular, spaCy-native PII de-identification pipeline.
 Refine and orchestrate entity results from GLiNER, HuggingFace, or any NER source with context-aware boosting, rule-based validation, and flexible redaction.

-Here's an initial README for MaskPipe:

-# MaskPipe

-A spaCy-powered Python library for detecting and anonymizing sensitive entities in text.
-Built for Dutch and English text processing with extensible support for custom entity types.

 ## Features

 - **Entity Recognition** — Pattern-based and custom matching for PII and sensitive data